AndryOut/Auto-Sub-ReTimer/Scripts/Migliora il Timing Dei Sub/README.md

 Values you can modify: None.

 Fase1.py:
+Separate from uploaded .ass sub (No need to manually sort everything anymore—the program does it all for you):

+- "Signs": Contains all signs, opening, and ending subtitles (necessary separation to adjust dialogue timing).

+- "Comments": Contains commented lines and empty lines (necessary separation to adjust dialogue timing).

+- "On Top": Contains all dialogues positioned at the top of the screen (necessary separation to adjust dialogue timing).

+Separate from uploaded .srt sub:

-- Separates the "On top" lines (positioned at the top of the screen) based on tags like an8 and the alignments of styles in the .ass file.
+- "On Top": Contains all dialogues positioned at the top of the screen (necessary separation to adjust dialogue timing).
-- (Does not detect lines with "pos")

 Values you can modify: None.